ats2008/generatorFW/README.md

 ```

 TODO :
  *  Incorporate boosts to Lab frame
+ *  Finer mother mass distribution
+    * or maybe better representation to draw mass from ?  usage of trees ?

 _AStyle configuration_